 Unfortunately, some schools are not well versed in the different special education classifications and group children with disabilities together in the same classification or in the wrong classification even though their needs may widely vary.
-In the United States, federal specifications outline there are 14 classifications for special education. , When a student is placed in the wrong classification, this can have significant negative impact upon the quality and appropriateness of education received.
+In the United States, federal specifications outline there are 14 classifications for special education. , When a student is placed in the wrong classification, this can have a significant negative impact on the quality and appropriateness of education received.

 According to stipulations, children who need special education services should be mainstreamed, also known as inclusion, into the regular classroom when possible.
-When the wrong placement occurs, this can hurt the child's ability to learn and have an overall impact on education received.
+When the wrong placement occurs, this can hurt the child's ability to learn and have an overall impact on the education received.

 A huge disservice can occur if a school declassifies a child from his or her special education designation.
 If a student is doing well during the annual review meeting for the next year's IEP, the administrators may attempt to declassify the student and suggest special education services are no longer needed.

 While there are some learning disabilities a child may grow out of, there are other disabilities that are permanent and needs may change as the child grows and reaches higher level thinking.
 The IEP is there to make sure the student receives the appropriate education in the least restrictive environment, meaning inclusion as much as possible with students not receiving special education services.